kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- Should the design minimize the cost of maintenance?
 		- if future maintenance cost is a primary concern, we should consider publich cloud services
 - The end goal of requirements clarification discussion is to get us closer to defining both FUNCTIONAL and NON-FUNCTIONAL requirements

+### Functional Requirements - API
-	- Functional requirements, we mean system behavior, or more specifically APIs, a set of operations the system will support, basically how system
+- Functional requirements, we mean system behavior, or more specifically APIs, a set of operations the system will support, basically how system will do
+- After figureing out what the system should do, you write it down on the whiteboard in a few sentences, e.g
+	- The system has to count video view events
+	-
 	- Non-functional requirements, we mean system qualities, such as fast, fault-tolerant, secure, basically how system is supposed to be
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwNzE3MjY2Nyw0NjQ2Mzk0ODNdfQ==
+eyJoaXN0b3J5IjpbLTIwNDIxMzk1MzEsNDY0NjM5NDgzXX0=
 -->